 |Dec.
 10||SFRC subcommittee||“The Ebola Epidemic: The Keys to Success for the International Response”|

 Congressional engagement has a significant impact on the USG’s role in global health.
-Over the last 15 years alone, bipartisan congressional support for global health has led to expanded U.S. efforts to address global HIV, TB, and malaria, in particular (among other things), including significantly increased funding.
-Congress, through the array of activities carried out by its congressional committees, caucuses, and individual members, has played and will continue to play an important role in shaping, re-shaping, and overseeing U.S. global health efforts.
+Over the last 20 years alone, bipartisan congressional support for global health has led to expanded U.S. efforts to address global HIV, TB, and malaria, in particular (among other things, such as global health security), including significantly increased funding, and also respond to global health emergencies, such as pandemic influenza, Ebola, Zika, and COVID-19.
+Congress, through the array of activities carried out by its congressional committees, caucuses, and individual members, has played and will continue to play an important role in shaping and overseeing U.S. global health efforts.
 Key issues and opportunities going forward include:

-- educating new and continuing members and staff about USG global health efforts, recent developments, and the role of Congress, particularly as the composition of Congress changes over time;
+- educating new and continuing members and staff about USG global health efforts, recent developments, and the role of Congress;

-- maintaining and strengthening bipartisan support for USG global health programs and funding, given the shifting make-up of Congress over time (as members of Congress involved in the past decade’s significant legislative efforts to expand and strengthen USG global health efforts retire or otherwise leave Congress) and in light of current fiscal constraints;
+- maintaining and strengthening bipartisan support for USG global health programs and funding, given the shifting make-up of Congress over time and in light of current fiscal constraints;

-- considering USG support for multilateral engagement, innovative financing mechanisms, and public-private partnerships, particularly given their role in leveraging USG global health funding and resources;
+- assessing USG support for multilateral engagement, innovative financing mechanisms, and public-private partnerships, given their role in leveraging USG global health funding and resources;

-- ensuring that the legislative framework for USG global health programs, including reauthorizing and new legislation, is responsive to the ever-evolving global health environment and role of the USG in global health;
+- ensuring that the legislative framework for USG global health programs is responsive to an evolving global health environment as well as U.S. interests and considerations; and

-- ongoing oversight as USG global health efforts are increasingly transitioned to partner countries (i.e., as country ownership is heightened) in order to ensure transparency, accountability, and sustainability in these activities;
+- providing ongoing oversight, particularly as USG global health efforts are increasingly transitioned to partner countries (i.e., as country ownership is heightened) in order to ensure transparency, accountability, and sustainability in these activities.